BPMNData/camunda-bpm-platform/bpmn-data-docs/extension-overview.md

 Demo Applications
 -----------------

-The folder `/examples/bpmn-data` contains process applications that implement the travel agency example process including process models, data models, database setup scripts, task forms and unit tests.
-You can build the three projects `demo_agency`, `demo_airline` and `demo_customer` and deploy them to running Tomcats.
+The [examples folder](/examples/bpmn-data) contains process applications that implement the travel agency example process including process models, data models, database setup scripts, task forms and unit tests.
+You can build the three projects [demo_agency](/examples/bpmn-data/demo_agency), [demo_airline](/examples/bpmn-data/demo_airline) and [demo_customer](/examples/bpmn-data/demo_customer) and deploy them to running engines.
 Make sure that the endpoint addresses of the processes match your Tomcat configuration.